DennisHeimbigner/jpattern/README.md

 * Minimum JDK Level: JDK 1.5

-The goal of the **jpattern** project is to provide a reference implementation, Java, of the Snobol4 primitives as implemented by Robert Dewar in Ada.
+The goal of the **jpattern** project is to provide a reference implementation, in Java, of the Snobol4 primitives as implemented by Robert Dewar in Ada.

 ## Introduction